 The neighborhood missing child scare a few weeks ago raised a lot of dead body/missing persons questions.
 The possibility of a child lying in a ditch and never being identified, never allowing closure to the family, would be heartbreaking.
-If you read “How long has your daughter been missing?“ you know that Kathy was found safe and sound, but what if she hadn’t been?
+If you read “How long has your daughter been missing?“ you know that ‘Kathy’ (not her real name) was found safe and sound, but what if she hadn’t been?
 What if it was her body that had been discovered?

 We know that thousands of people are listed as missing every year.
 Sadly, about 40,000 people lie in morgues or potter’s field sections of cemeteries, unidentified, and toe-tagged as Jane or John Doe.
 The more quickly a body is found, the more likely the identification.
 What happens if the missing person doesn’t turn up right away?
 When bodies in the woods or water are found months after they were dumped there, experts have to be brought in to make the identifications.

 There are several stages of decay that give us information about when a body went missing or about how long it’s been lying there:

 *fresh – the body is found within a few hours of death

 *bloat – gases build up in the body and it can appear quite bloated

 *advanced – most of the flesh is gone

 *dry – only the skeleton remains, or in some climates the skin has turned leathery & the body is almost mummy-like

 The time elapsed between a body being fresh and progressing to dry, can be as little as a week in a desert climate or months in a chilly part of the country.